-JPACT and the Metro Council approved the RTP 2004 Federal Update on December 11, 2003.
-The 2004 update was limited in scope, and does not attempt to revisit the requirements of the Oregon Transportation Planning Rule.
-The update included "housekeeping" amendments to reflect fine-tuning of the various modal system maps, as recommended by local cities and counties through transportation plans adopted since the last RTP update in August 2000.
-The 2004 RTP includes new policy text that establishes two tiers of industrial areas ("regionally significant" and "local") for the purpose of transportation planning and project funding.
+JPACT and the Metro Council approved the 2035 Federal RTP in December 2007.
+This update was limited in scope and does not attempt to revisit the requirements of the Oregon Transportation Planning Rule.
+However, the 2035 Federal RTP includes a new policy for the purpose of transportation planning and project funding to address SAFETEA-LU provisions and key issues facing the region.